 7-Eleven Balloon Discovery Center

 Interactive exhibits illustrate the principles of lighter-than-air flight, the history of the sport, and safety aspects of ballooning.
 A hot air balloon exhibit has a basket in which kids can "burn" the burners and simulate a balloon flight.
 Another exhibit demonstrates the "Albuquerque Box" effect.
 Twice-daily speakers bring insight into the choreography of the event.
 And an Arts & Crafts area tickles the imagination of youngsters about the beauty of balloons.

 NASA aeronautics, with its history of bringing key technologies to all aspects of aviation, is looking to do so again with the latest “green aviation” initiative, through which NASA will test and integrate technologies designed to reduce aircraft noise and emissions, maximize fuel usage and improve air-traffic management.
 New to the NASA exhibit in Albuquerque this year is a hybrid-wing body aircraft model that illustrates ideas on how green aviation concepts might be realized.
-“We are excited to again have a lead role in the aeronautics exhibit in the Discovery Center at the Balloon Fiesta and help them celebrate 40 years of the fiesta,” said Mary Ann Harness, Dryden public outreach specialist and exhibit coordinator.
+“We are excited to again have a lead role in the aeronautics exhibit in the Discovery Center at the Balloon Fiesta and help them celebrate 40 years of the fiesta,” said Mary Ann Harness, Armstrong public outreach specialist and exhibit coordinator.
 “There is a lot to see at our exhibit, including our green aviation display that shows we are looking for ways to make Earth a better place while continuing to fly airplanes.
 We also have a lot of hands-on activities and games for people of all ages to have fun and learn about what NASA aeronautics does.”
 Balloon Fiesta attendees can learn about the history of NASA aeronautics in several displays, including a timeline of aviation achievements, but also through experiencing some of it personally.
 An F-15 cockpit simulator, for example, gives visitors the chance to picture themselves in the pilot’s seat, lifting off the runways at Edwards.